conda/ceps/cep-??.md

 `environment.yml` files are YAML documents that encode the necessary information to create a new conda environment.
 They can contain up to five top-level keys:

 - `name`: The preferred name for the environment.
-- `prefix`: The preferred full path for the environment.
+- `prefix`: The preferred full path to the environment.
 Often ignored.
 - `dependencies`: List of package specifications that MUST be installed in the new environment.
-- `channels`: conda channels that will be used to solve the dependencies
+- `channels`: conda channels that will be used to resolve the dependencies.
 - `variables`: Environment variables that SHOULD be added to the `conda-meta/state` file in the resulting environment.

 Additional sections can be present, but they MUST be ignored and the user SHOULD receive an informative warning about them.